abimsedhain/Learn_Git/README.md

     It is a process of incorporating changes from one branch to another.
 In Git, other branch are merged into the master branch.

+# Git Command-Line Interface (CLI) Commands

+## Initial Setup

+ - `git init` : Initializes a existing directory as a Git Repo.
+ - `git clone [URL]` : Creates a local copy of a remote Git Repo via URL.

+ ## Staging

+  - `git status` : Shows modified files in the local, working directory.
+  - `git add [file]` : Adds a particular to next commit(stage).
+  - `git add .` : Adds all the modified files to next commit(stage).
+  - `git reset [file]` : Unstages a file while retaining the changes in local directory.
+  - `git reset --hard` : Discards all local changes to all files.
+  - `git diff` : Shows the changes to the unstaged files.
+  - `git diff --staged` : Shows the changes to staged, but uncommited files.
+  - `git commit -m [Descriptive message]` : Commits the stages content as a new commit snapshot.

+## Branches

+  - `git branch` : Lists all the branches.
+An asterisk will be next the active branch.
+  - `git branch [branch-name]` : Creates a new branch at the current commit.
+  - `git checkout [branch]` : Switches the branches, makes it the active branch.
+  - `git merger [branch]` : Merges the specified branch to the current active branch.